Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Training Details

 \subsection{Hyperparameters}

 Compared to previous works, our training framework significantly reduces the difficulty of hyperparameter tuning when adapting to new systems.
-For example, the training domain now does not require too much tuning, and the training almost always works by starting from a small domain.
+For example, the training domain now does not require too much tuning, and the training almost always works when starting from a small domain.
 However, several key hyperparameters still require careful adjustment.

 Firstly, the weights for each loss term must be chosen with care.
 In practice, we have found that the boundary loss and the zero loss benefit from higher weights compared to the other three loss terms.
 Conversely, assigning a relatively small weight to the PDE residual loss tends to yield better results.
 We hypothesize that this is because an overly dominant PDE loss introduces a complex optimization landscape, which can impede the learning of other critical components.
 Secondly, the integration involved in the data loss must be approximated using a numerical scheme.
 Both the discretization timestep and the number of simulation steps play an important role in ensuring stable and efficient learning.
 We found that a simple forward Euler scheme, with a small timestep such as $dt = 0.001\,\mathrm{s}$ and approximately $50$ simulation steps, is often sufficient.
 In this context, as long as $dt$ is not excessively small, a smaller $dt$ generally performs better than a larger one, since the dynamics can exhibit stiffness when the controller is only partially learned.
-Finally, during trajectory simulations used for domain updates, a smaller $dt$ and longer steps are recommended.
+Moreover, during trajectory simulations used for domain updates, a smaller $dt$ and longer steps are recommended.
 Using a large timestep in this setting can cause otherwise convergent trajectories to be recognized as non-convergent.
+Finally, in the training data selection, the choice of $c$ is crucial.
+We typically fix it to be very close to 1, like $c = 0.95$.
+However, as the dimension of the system goes up, the Zubov equation might not be fitted well, so we reduce $c$ to be around $0.9$ for better training stability.